MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 # Integrate Viva Glint into Viva Insights (preview)

 HR analysts and other leaders in your organization can bring Microsoft Viva Glint survey scores into Microsoft Viva Insights to learn how people feel – Glint- along with how people work - Insights.
-This integration gives your organization a complete picture of the employee's experience
+This integration gives your organization a complete picture of the employee's experience.

 >[**Introduction to Microsoft Viva Insights**](/../viva/insights/introduction)